Consensys/validator-smart-contracts/contracts/allowlist/README.md

 * remove votes they have cast to add or remove an account
 * execute the vote count for an account to be added or removed

-For a vote to be successful more than 50% of the current members of the allowlist have to vote.
+For an election to be successful more than 50% of the current members of the allowlist have to vote.

-To get the votes counted and a new account being added or an account to be removed the function _countVotes needs to be called.
+To get the votes counted and (if successful) the outcome enacted (the specified account added or removed), the function _countVotes_ needs to be called.

 A number of events are emitted to enable users to get information about changes to the validators, allowed accounts, and voting.